WalletConnect/WalletConnectKotlinV2/web3/wallet/ReadMe.md

 ## Migration guide from SignClient and AuthClient to Web3Wallet

-Web3Wallet SDK introduces a new interface for all the wallet users that wraps the Sign and Auth clients internally.
+Web3Wallet SDK introduces a new interface for all wallets that wraps the Sign and Auth clients internally.
 Only one dependency is needed to enable new use cases for wallets.
 Down below you can find a migration guide for Sing and Auth clients.

 ## Migration from SignClient